 Table D.3.
-Estimates of the Number of Hospital-Based EDs by ED Visit Volume from Three ED Data Sources, 2013
+Estimates of the Number of Hospital-owned EDs by ED Visit Volume from Three ED Data Sources, 2014

-Notes: ED = emergency department; NEDS = Nationwide Emergency Department Sample from the Healthcare Cost and Utilization Project; AHA = American Hospital Association Annual Survey Database; NEDI = National Emergency Department Inventory.
-1 Column percent indicates the percentage of the total records in the ED data source that are in each group of ED
+Notes: ED = emergency department; NEDS = Nationwide Emergency Department Sample from the Healthcare Cost and Utilization Project; AHA = American Hospital Association Annual Survey Database.

+1 Column percent indicates the percentage of the total records in the ED data source that are in each group of ED visits.